Empire-Strikes-Back/Flula/readme.txt

 - we say merge

+pull requests

+- we accept pull requests, but we say no to programmer names - we are alive and have our own voices, we merge with --ff or we say "i am program, i'm accepting changes"

 no license files

 - we say no to license files - our repos are our source code only